 }

-# Affixes from theme-based pool
+# Affixes from a pool based on world theme

 AFFIXES = {